catega/ModalRender/README.md

 # ModalRender
-React component using **ant design** `v4.21.5` Modal as a base
+React component using **ant design** `v4.21.5` Modal as a base.

 ## Basic Example
-This is the minimum you need to make it work
+This is the minimum you need to make it work.
 ```js
     <ModalRender
         objModal: {